Skip Navigation

 We assisted the employer and design team through all the processes and stages required under this publicly funded project, with official substantial completion awarded at the end of April 2020.

-Adding value to the health sector
+Adding value to the healthcare sector

 The design is patient-centred and based on the principles of empowerment, dignity, privacy, confidentiality and choice.
 The NRH building and its building systems, such as Fire Safety Systems, have received the Building Control Assessment Regulations certification and have achieved an A3 BER energy efficiency rating.